 — Paul Ciampa

 How to Order

-Volume 1 Audio is out!
-Kindle comes out Oct 9, 2019, but you can pre-order now.
+Volume 1 on Audio and Kindle is out!
 Find details on the physical book below.

 - Canada (Kindle | Audible)